 If you’re attending to a sick relative who has been denied coverage — and she can’t access medication she needs to stave off of pain, for instance — it’s easy to understand why you might be tempted to lend your healthcare information to her, so she can get treatment.

 Navigating your Los Angeles criminal defense journey can be tricky, surprising, and confusing.
-The experienced and highly esteemed team at the Kraut Law Group can help you surface and execute a responsible, smart, and strategic plan to resolve your charges and help you generally get your life together in the wake of all that’s happened to you recently.
+The experienced and highly esteemed team at the Kraut Criminal & DUI Lawyers can help you surface and execute a responsible, smart, and strategic plan to resolve your charges and help you generally get your life together in the wake of all that’s happened to you recently.